efsalvarenga/arrival_pcs/arrival/abridged.md

 - Surroundings (and their underground) are camps and villages of Anaks and humans allied.
 - The location terrible place, with a terrible smell.
 - The champions are offered twice dead sandwich, which they learn is made of the bodies of undead they hunt in the ruins.
 More tasty, and also less frequent, is the once dead sandwich, made with the bodies of dead friends and enemies.
 - An anak sergeant finds it wrong that the champions are so deep into the camp, without being part of their army.
-He suggest he will have to deal with the situation but [guilf](../pcs/guilf.md), using his command ring, convinces him to bring the champions to prompt.
+He suggest he will have to deal with the situation but [guilf](../pcs/guilf.md), using his command ring, convinces him to bring the champions to Prompt.
 - The Inner Forge is the technology city where the commanding Anaks live amongst constructs.
 - Prompt explains that for the champions to be trusted and speak with [Loquiroth](../npcs/Loquiroth.md), they will need to complete one mission.
 They walk together to the mission backlog in a screen and see
 	- Retrieve the Supraxae found by Anaks and bring it here